github-of-jc/approximate_index/README.md

 3. return the set of coefficient with the best r value (4. optional: you can view the plot of the replicated index along with the target index)

+I chose to use a random iteration to pick the best approximation because it provides a good enough r value (>0.9 with 10 times shuffles and n >4) without getting into the details of analyzing the actual data.
+Considering the limited time I have, this is the most time consuming in terms of runtime, but easiest to implement and understand.
+If I had more time and understanding of detailed calulations of returns, I would use fancier formulas to pick the most liquid stock and use that as a starting point.

 ##References
 https://predictivemodeler.com/2020/05/09/non-negative-least-squares-regression/